alanmehio/rf-metadata-displayer/docs/source/contents/usage.rst

    :width: 900px
    :align: center

-See the server when the displayer queries it:
+See the server's response when the displayer application queries it:

 .. image:: ../_static/rfserverQuery.png
    :alt: server responses.